ninjadeveloper3/social-match/README.md

 ## Acknowledgments
 Thanks to the open-source community for providing inspiration and code snippets for this project.
 Special thanks to Google's ML Kit and Matrix Server for powering our core features.

-For any queries, feel free to open an issue, or reach out to me directly at _your email address here_.
+For any queries, feel free to open an issue, or reach out.
 Enjoy using the app!